Patriarchal cross: Byzantine Empire

-The Patriarchal cross first regularly appeared on the coinage of the Byzantine Empire starting with the second reign of the Emperor Justinian II, whose second reign was from 705–711.
-At the beginning of the second reign, the Emperor was depicted on the solidus holding a globus cruciger with a Patriarchal cross at the top of the globe.
+The patriarchal cross first regularly appeared on the coinage of the Byzantine Empire starting with the second reign of the Emperor Justinian II, whose second reign was from 705–711.
+At the beginning of the second reign, the Emperor was depicted on the solidus holding a globus cruciger with a patriarchal cross at the top of the globe.
 Until then, the standard practice was to show the globus cruciger with an ordinary cross.
-The Emperor Theodosius III, who ruled from 715 to 717, made the Patriarchal cross a standard feature of the gold, silver and bronze coinage minted in Constantinople.
+The Emperor Theodosius III, who ruled from 715 to 717, made the patriarchal cross a standard feature of the gold, silver and bronze coinage minted in Constantinople.
 After his short reign ended, the practice was discontinued under his successor, Leo III, due to his iconoclastic views, and was not revived again until the middle of the eighth century by Artavasdus.

 Hungary

 The two-barred cross has been one of the main elements in the coat of arms of Hungary at least since 1190.
 It appeared during the reign of King Béla III, who was raised in the Byzantine court.
 He was for a time heir to the throne of the Byzantine Empire and betrothed to the emperor's daughter.
 When the emperor's wife gave birth to a son, the emperor dissolved his daughter's betrothal to Béla and removed Béla's title of despotes.
 Soon after Béla left Constantinople when he inherited the Hungarian throne in 1172.
 The cross started appearing floating in the coat of arms and on the coins from this era.
 During the middle ages, the two-barred cross became associated with the Árpád dynasty and the Kingdom of Hungary along with the Árpád stripes.
+Even the orb of Hungary has a two-barred cross instead of a simple cross.
 The symbol found its way to Western Europe through Hungary, because René the Good, who was related to the House Anjou of Hungary, laid claim to four kingdoms, including Hungary.
 He placed the symbol on his flags before the battle of Nancy.
 He won the battle and regained his lost Duchy of Lorraine.
 Thus the symbol became known in Western-Europe as the Cross of Lorraine.

 Lithuania and Belarus

 Another form of the cross was used by the Jagiellonian dynasty.
 This cross now features on the coat of arms of Lithuania, where it appears on the shield of the Vytis.
 It is also the badge of the Lithuanian Air Force and forms the country's highest award for bravery, the Order of the Cross of Vytis.
-The Jagiellonian cross is also used on the coat of arms and flags of every Lithuanian county.
+The Jagiellonian cross is also used on the coat of arms and flags of every Lithuanian county, yet not following any heraldic rules.

-The Patriarchal Cross appears on the Vytis (Pahonia), used at various times as the coat of arms of Lithuania for centuries and of Belarus for four years.
+The patriarchal cross appears on the Pahonia, used at various times as the coat of arms of Grand Duchy of Lithuania for centuries and of Belarus.